 Summer Neuroscience Program (SNP)

-SNP 2013 will take place during the weeks of August 19-30, meeting Monday through Friday from 9:30am to 4:00pm.
-Classes are held at the Rockefeller University in Manhattan (Map), and all expenses are covered, including metro passes, meals, and school supplies throughout the program.
+SNP 2019 will take place from August 19-30, meeting Monday through Friday from 9:30am to 4:00pm.
+Classes are held at the Rockefeller University in Manhattan (Map), and all expenses are covered, including MTA passes, meals, and school supplies throughout the program.
+Please note that accepted applicants will be required to commit to attending the entire program, barring any emergencies.
+Please do not apply if you will not be available for any part of the program.

 - About SNP